decentralized-identity/universal-registrar/docs/driver-development.md

 ## Introduction

-The Universal Registrar's function is wrapping an API around a number of co-located Docker containers running DID-method-specific drivers.
-The Universal Registrar is designed to support additional DID methods as they are developed by the community.
+The Universal Registrar wraps an API around a number of co-located Docker containers running DID-method-specific drivers.
+Additional DID methods can be supported as they are developed by the community.
 The contribution for a new DID method driver consists of a Docker image which exposes an HTTP interface for creating/updating/deactivating DIDs.
 New contributions are submitted as Pull Requests to the Universal Registrar (this) repository.

 An example driver is available [here](https://github.com/peacekeeper/uni-registrar-driver-did-example).